LogiTron Trading 51.4% Lower Over Last 7 Days (LTR)

-LogiTron (LTR) traded flat against the dollar during the 1 day period ending at 8:00 AM ET on January 30th.
-LogiTron has a total market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
-One LogiTron token can now be purchased for approximately $0.0005 or 0.00000002 BTC on popular cryptocurrency exchanges.
-Over the last seven days, LogiTron has traded down 51.4% against the dollar.
+LogiTron (LTR) traded flat against the U.S. dollar during the 1 day period ending at 9:00 AM ET on February 1st.
+One LogiTron token can currently be purchased for approximately $0.0005 or 0.00000002 BTC on major exchanges.
+Over the last week, LogiTron has traded 51.4% lower against the U.S. dollar.
+LogiTron has a market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.